jaohara/ts-tetris/README.md

 ### `Tetris`

-This class represents the game state and the pieces that comprise it.
+This class represents the game state, and the pieces that comprise it.
 An instance of this is instantiated as `game` when the script is loaded, and the main game loop is set into motion by calling `Tetris.start()`.

 Contains both readonly settings fields that are modified before compiling and fields containing the game state that are modified at runtime.
 The main game loop is handled via `setInterval`, and a reference to this interval is stored at `this.gameTimer`.